Genetically Modified Organisms (GMOs)

 Mechanics of Genetic Modification Genetic engineering techniques such as CRISPR have become indispensable tools in the modern biotechnologist's toolkit.
 These tools allow scientists to precisely alter specific genes, paving the way for crops with enhanced traits, including improved nutritional content, resistance to pests, and tolerance to environmental stressors.

-The Applications of GMOs in Agriculture
+The Applications of GMO in Agriculture

 Crop Improvement One of the primary applications of GMOs lies in crop improvement.
 Genetic modifications can fortify crops with essential vitamins and minerals, making them more nutritious.
 Additionally, crops can be engineered for increased resistance to pests and diseases, addressing longstanding challenges in agriculture.